manifest-cyber/manifest-circleci-orb/README.md

 --->

 This orb is used to generate an SBOM and publish to your Manifest account.
+Multiple SBOM generators and formats are supported.

+> Note: There is an older Manifest Orb, `sbom-transmitter`, which is considered deprecated.
+It is still available for use (for now), but we recommend using this Orb instead.

 ---